JesseAlderliesten/InstallPkgs/README.md

 # InstallPkgs

-Repository containing utility functions to install R packages and obtain information about installed packages.
+Repository containing utility functions to install R packages and obtain information about to-be-installed and already-installed packages.
 Also contains information on installing R, RStudio, and Rtools and setting up and using Git and GitHub.
-The information is intended for Windows-users and the code was run with R version 4.1.3 on Windows 10.
+The information is intended for Windows-users and the code was run with R versions 4.1.3 and 4.2.3 on Windows 10.

 Overview of the files: